Having Sex 3 Weeks After Giving Birth With Stitches

 It can be tempting to feel like your body is back to normal as quickly as you can after having a baby.
 However, every woman recovers differently.
 It is important to listen to your body and give it the time it needs to recover from childbirth.
 Only have sex once your doctor has cleared you to do so, which will usually be around your six-week postpartum checkup.
 Also, remember to use contraception until your periods return, even if you’re breastfeeding.

-Zobacz też: Can You Have Sex Underwater?
+Zobacz też: Can You Have Sex Before Getting An IUD?

 Don’t Overcompensate